dai-continuous-testing/CommunityCode-Mobile-TestNGStarterProject/README.md

 ./gradlew test
 ```

-## Upload Application to the Cloud
+## Upload the Application to the Cloud

 The example tests in this project use a demo application.
 To upload your own application to cloud: